Gancube

+GANCUBE is a Chinese speedcubing company that is a subsidiary of the Guangzhou Ganyuan Intelligent Technology Co., Ltd. Founded in 2014 by Jiang Ganyuan, GANCUBE is headquartered in Guangzhou, China.
+GAN is recognized by enthusiasts as the "Apple of Speedcubes".
+GANCUBE is currently one of the biggest speedcubing companies on the market, competing with other brands such as MoYu, QiYi, DaYan and YongJun.
+The company is most notable for their high quality speedcubes, with the GAN 12 Maglev being one of the most popular on the market.

 History

 Jiang Ganyuan's interest in Rubik's cubes began in 1988 while studying Civil Engineering at Tongji University when he received one as a gift from his father.
 A few days later, he was able to solve it using an English manual.

 In 2006, Ganyuan became China's first national champion in a speedcubing competition.
-A few years later, he became the cofounder of GuoJia, the first non-Rubik's DIY brand of cubes.
+A few years later, he became the cofounder of GuoJia, the first non-Rubik's DIY cube brand.
 However, due to unknown reasons, the company closed down.

 In 2014, he founded the Guangzhou Ganyuan Intelligent Technology Company.
-And started the GANCUBE brand, that would specialize in producing speed cubes.
+And started the GANCUBE brand, which would specialize in producing speed cubes.

 Technologies

 Magnetic Systems

-In 2016, GANCUBE released the GAN356Air UM, the first cube to mass produced with magnets preinstalled in their edge and corner pieces to improve stability and speed.
+In 2016, GANCUBE released the GAN356Air UM, the first cube to be mass-produced with magnets preinstalled in its edge and corner pieces to improve stability and speed.

 In 2017, GAN created the GAN356 X, the first cube to have adjustable magnets.
-The GAN Magnetic System (GMS) in the GAN356 X used interchangeable magnet capsules and allowed the user to switch between Strong, Medium, and Weak, and Null magnet strengths.
+The GAN Magnetic System (GMS) in the GAN356 X used interchangeable magnet capsules and allowed the users to switch between Strong, Medium, Weak, and Null magnet strengths.
 GAN has created various other systems for magnet adjustment, with the GAN356 XS featuring movable edge magnets, and the GAN11 M Pro with movable and swappable corner magnets.

-In 2020, Omnidirectional Core Positioning Magnetic Technology was introduced with the GAN11 M Pro, which included magnets not only between the corner and edge pieces, but also between the core and corners.
-The system uses 8 magnets in the core which are attracted to the magnets placed on the foot of the corner pieces to create a more gradual magnetic pull on each turn.
+In 2020, Omnidirectional Core Positioning Magnetic Technology was introduced in the GAN11 M Pro, which included magnets not only between the corner and edge pieces, but also between the core and corners.
+The system uses 8 magnets in the core which are attracted to the magnets placed on the foot of the corner pieces to create a more gradual alignment on each turn.
 Moving the magnetic pull further into the cube improved stability and helped create a smooth and consistent feel.

-In 2021, the GAN12 Maglev was released, and was the first mass produced cube to use magnetic levitation (Maglev) technology.
+In 2021, the GAN12 Maglev was released, and was the first mass-produced cube to use magnetic levitation (Maglev) technology.
 Replacing the springs found in previous releases with sets of repelling ring-shaped magnets allowed the cube to turn with much less friction.